daudix/daudix.one/content/blog/2025-10-31-year-of-snug-nook/index.md

 On 2nd November 2025 Gabs have gifted Snug Nook a domain of their own.
 Words cannot express my gratitude, it's just so cool!!

-Shortly after we have set up multiple services under that domain (details on *how* will be available in the next blog post), including but not limited to:
+Shortly after we set up multiple services under that domain (details on *how* will be available in the next blog post), including but not limited to:

 - phpBB forum: [forums.snugnook.org](https://forums.snugnook.org)
 - DokuWiki: [wiki.snugnook.org](https://wiki.snugnook.org)
 - An Otter Wiki (legacy): [otterwiki.snugnook.org](https://otterwiki.snugnook.org)
 - Matrix homeserver with a [mautrix-discord](https://docs.mau.fi/bridges/go/discord/index.html) bridge: [matrix.snugnook.org](https://matrix.snugnook.org)

 That's right, we now have a Matrix bridge of our own.
 For the long time we've been using [t2bot](https://t2bot.io), which is free and avaiable to all, I respect that, but it's been so darn slow, seriously, at times the delay between Matrix and Discord reached half an hour!
-Our own bridge on the other hand is instanteous and supports much more features, such as custom emoji reactions and threads, at the cost of maintenance, of course.
+Our own bridge on the other hand is instanteous and supports many more features, such as custom emoji reactions and threads, at the cost of maintenance, of course.

-The wiki was a huge success, multiple people have contributed to it by creating and expanding a number of pages, which is honestly so so cool.
+The wiki was a huge success; multiple people have contributed to it by creating and expanding a number of pages, which is honestly so so cool.

-Forum on the other hand wasn't this much of a success, it's inactive for majority of the time.
+Forum on the other hand wasn't this much of a success, as it's inactive for the majority of the time.
 Which is fine, having one in 2025 is nice as is.

 ## Rewind